ART 101 Introduction to the Visual Arts (4 Credits)

 Introduces composition and camera settings.
 Covers digital photo-editing for the purpose of creating landscape, portrait, montage, and other photographic forms.

-This course is an intermediate continuation of digital photography including: the zone system technique for image exposure; advanced photo-editing techniques; lighting concepts; and presentation.
+This course is an intermediate continuation of digital photography including: the zone system technique for image exposure, advanced photo-editing techniques, lighting concepts, and presentation.
 Emphasis is on creative problem solving and mastering the basic photographic concepts used to create good visual communication.
-Requirements include outside-of-class shooting, as well as readings.
-In-class photo labs and critiques of work are a major part of this course.
+Repeatable for credit.

-Introduces relief printmaking techniques and the art of the multiple.
+Introduces relief printmaking techniques and the art of producing multiple prints.
 Distinguishes the hand-pulled print from mechanical duplication, situating the art of printmaking within a historic context.
-Integrates drawing, color theory, and design principles as a uniquely independent form of artistic communication.
+Integrates drawing, design principles, and conceptual frameworks as a uniquely independent form of artistic communication.
+Repeatable for credit.

 ART 281 Intermediate Painting (3 Credits)